swanlss/LongRead_2021/Longread_Workshop_TutorialPage.md

 16S.fastq
 ```

-Or alternatively, the 515F-926R primer pair:
+Or alternatively, with the 515F-926R primer pair (Parada et.al., 2015), which targets the V4-5 region:

 ```
 cutadapt -j 0 -e 0.3 -O 12 \